-B.2.4.
+B.1.1.4.
 Authority granted by the Board of Directors to the Deputy Chief Executive

-At the CEO's suggestion, the Board of Directors can appoint one or more natural persons to assist the Chief Executive Officer, in the position of Deputy Chief Executive.
+At the CEO's suggestion, the Board of Directors can appoint one or more natural persons to assist the CEO, in the position of Deputy Chief Executive.

 The scope and duration of the authority granted to Deputy Chief Executives is determined by the Board of Directors with the CEO's agreement.
-The Deputy Chief Executives have the same authority in dealing with third parties as the Chief Executive Officer.
+The Deputy Chief Executive has the same authority in dealing with third parties as the CEO.

-B.2.5.
+B.1.1.5.
 Frequency of meetings